seedstack/website/content/docs/web/cors.md

     - interfaces
 menu:
     docs:
-        weight: 7
+        weight: 8
         parent: "web"

 ---

-Cross-Origin Resource Sharing (CORS) is supported through a Java filter and can be enabled in any Seed application.
+Cross-Origin Resource Sharing (CORS) is supported through a Java filter and can be enabled in any SeedStack application.

 {{% callout info %}}
 Seed integrates the CORS filter from [dzhuvinov software](http://software.dzhuvinov.com/cors-filter.html).
 There is no